Doves Nesting on our Patio Ceiling Fan

 Great story goes on.
 A couple of months ago my roommate told me of a dove nesting in our patio where we have an outside TV mounted near the ceiling.

-I took a look when both parents were not there with a step latter.
 Sure enough I saw 2 eggs in the nest and being a student photographer took some good pictures.

 This began my search for knowledge on the subject of Nesting Doves.